KEY TAKEAWAYS

 Here’s a list of pre-existing conditions that a visitor insurance provider is unlikely to cover:

-- Manulife: A major player in the insurance market, Manulife offers several visitor insurance plans that cover fully disclosed pre-existing conditions with a value of $5 million in coverage benefits
+• Manulife: A major player in the insurance market, Manulife offers visitor insurance plans that fully cover pre-existing conditions.
+Its Plan B provides coverage for stable pre-existing conditions

-- 21st Century: 21st Century provides Visitor Health Insurance plans that can include coverage for pre-existing conditions if they have been stable for at least 180 days.
-Their plans cater to seniors and families, with a maximum coverage of up to 730 days.
-They also provide companion rates for travelling families
+• 21st Century: Provides Visitor Health Insurance plans that can include coverage for pre-existing conditions if they have been stable for at least 180 days.
+Their plans cater to seniors and families, and also provide companion rates for travelling families

-- TuGo: Apart from the standard pre-existing coverage, TuGo offers an extensive “unstable pre-existing condition” add-on that ensures complete coverage of pre-existing conditions even if the condition has been unstable until a few days before your departure date
+• TuGo: Apart from the standard pre-existing coverage, this insurance company offers an extensive “unstable pre-existing condition” add-on that ensures complete coverage of pre-existing conditions, even if the condition has been unstable until a few days before your departure date

 What are my options if my pre-existing condition is not stable?

 If your pre-existing condition does not meet the stability criteria, you can look for specific additional riders or add-on options that offer coverage for unstable pre-existing conditions for an additional charge.
-Although these riders do not fall under the category of standard visitors to Canada insurance policy, companies like Tugo may offer these plans.
+Although these riders do not fall under the category of standard visitors to Canada insurance policies, companies like TuGo may offer these plans.

-If you’re unable to get coverage for your pre-existing condition you may have to go forward with your visitors’ to Canada policy with the understanding that your unstable conditions or related illnesses will not be covered.
+If you’re unable to get coverage for your pre-existing condition, you may have to proceed with your visitors to Canada policy with the understanding that your unstable conditions or related illnesses will not be covered.

 Additional tips for visitors with pre-existing conditions